Pelvic Floor Physical Therapy After Endometriosis Excision Surgery

 What is pelvic floor physical therapy?

-Pelvic floor physical therapy is a specialized form of physical therapy focused on the muscles, connective tissue, and nervous system function of the pelvic region.
-A trained pelvic floor PT can help with chronic muscle tension, mobility, breathing, posture, and nervous system regulation.
-For people who have lived with endometriosis or chronic pelvic pain, pelvic floor PT can address dimensions of healing that surgery and medication alone often cannot.
+Pelvic floor physical therapy is a specialized form of physical therapy focused on the muscles, connective tissue, movement patterns, and nervous system function of the pelvic region.
+A trained pelvic floor PT may help with chronic muscle tension, mobility, breathing, posture, and nervous system regulation.
+For people who have lived with endometriosis or chronic pelvic pain, pelvic floor PT can support parts of healing that surgery alone may not fully address.

 How long does recovery from endometriosis excision surgery take?